 Treatment of agoraphobia is similar to the treatment of panic disorder.
 Treatments may include:

-Cognitive therapy can help to change troublesome thought patterns.
-Behavioral therapy will help you learn how you can alter your actions.
+Cognitive behavioral therapy (CBT) can help to change troublesome thought patterns.
+It will help you learn how you can alter your actions.
 The combination therapy will help you: